 After reading stacks of productivity books, what really matters is taking action.
 This bestselling planner from Intelligent Change is an indispensable tool for keeping your time, focus, and priorities on track.

-I also love the Five Minute Journal, which I was given by a coach years ago and still use every morning and evening.
+I also love the Five Minute Journal by Intelligent Change, which I was given by a coach years ago and still use every morning and evening.

 For more of the best books about self-improvement and productivity, you might like…